dstufft/personal-peps/pip-bundling.rst

 - add PythonXY\bin to the Windows PATH (in addition to PythonXY) when the PATH modification option is enabled during installation

-For Python 2.7, it is proposed that the only change be the one to bootstrap ``pip`` by default.
+For Python 2.7 and 3.3, it is proposed that the only change be the one to bootstrap ``pip`` by default.

 This means that, for Python 3.3, the most reliable way to invoke pip on Windows (without tinkering manually with PATH) will actually be